quinn-n/OpenComputers/README.md

     Writes a message at the given verbosity level to the log, unless `logger.verbosity.disabled` was passed to `logger.new`.

   - `Log:print(level: verbosity, msg: string)`
     Writes a message at the given verbosity level to the log, followed by a newline.
+Basically a wrapper for `Log:write`.

   - `Log:writeFormatted(level: verbosity, format: string, ...: any)`
     Writes a formatted message using [string.format](https://lua.org/manual/5.3/manual.html#pdf-string.format) at the given verbosity level to the log, unless `logger.verbosity.disabled` was passed to `logger.new`.